Korean Air

+The present-day Korean Air traces its history to March 1, 1969, when the Hanjin group acquired government-owned Korean Air Lines, which had operated since June 1962.
 Korean Air's international passenger division and related subsidiary cargo division together serve 126 cities in 44 countries.
 Its domestic division serves 13 destinations.
 The airline's global headquarters is located in Seoul, South Korea.
 The airline had approximately 20,540 employees as of December 2014.